AndyCYao/personal_webpage/content/courses/cmpt307.md

 3. Since Y is the first person to be rejected, that means Z has never been rejected. since Z is paired with A, this means he proposed to A as well.

-	:::code
 	man  Z's preference - A > B

 4. Here is the problem, Z would not have propose to B. Z is paired off with A before reaching B. thus S is not possible. and not a stable match.
 	man Y matches with woman A

 #### Proof - All Execution of GS yields Woman Pessimality
 This is saying the proposee is worst off than the proposer.

 Each Woman receives the *worst valid partner*

-	:::code
 	 Context:
 	 Preference:
 	 proposer: